analysis-tools-dev/static-analysis/README.md

 - [bundler-audit](https://github.com/rubysec/bundler-audit) — Audit Gemfile.lock for gems with security vulnerabilities reported in [Ruby Advisory Database](https://github.com/rubysec/ruby-advisory-db).

-- [cane](https://github.com/square/cane) :warning: — Code quality threshold checking as part of your build.
+- [cane](https://github.com/square/cane) — Code quality threshold checking as part of your build.

 - [Churn](https://github.com/danmayer/churn) — A Project to give the churn file, class, and method for a project for a given checkin.
 Over time the tool adds up the history of churns to give the number of times a file, class, or method is changing during the life of a project.